kingsleynwoye/kingsleynwoye/README.md

 # About
 Hello and Welcome!

 My name is Kingsley Nwoye, and I am a Software Engineer and Entrepreneur with over half a decade of experience in technology.
-I’m the Founder and CEO of Range Universe, where I focus on a customer-first approach to building companies.
+I’m the Founder of Range Universe, where I focus on a customer-first approach to building companies.
 I work closely with customers to gather feedback, refine products, oversee public communications, and manage early-stage recruitment to ensure the team remains aligned with the mission.

 Through my work, I provide a range of professional services, including Android and iOS Development, Web Development, Custom Software Development, Cloud Application Development, Cloud Management, Software Testing, and Web Design.